Sleep Anxiety & Improving Sleep Health

 A good sleep pattern varies from person to person but ideally one should have 7-9 hours daily.
 It is best if you can aim to go to sleep at the same time each night to help ensure you are getting enough sleep.

 At Soak&Sleep, we understand that there is a close relationship between our mental health and sleep, and if your sleep suffers you can wake up feeling sluggish.
 So here are our top 5 tips for drifting off, when you are feeling the weight of the world on your shoulders.

-Deep, slow breathing can be a powerful method to clear the body of stress, tension and relax your mind in preparation for sleep.
+Deep, slow breathing can be a powerful method to clear the body of stress and tension and relax your mind in preparation for sleep.

-Before you start it’s important you are in a comfortable sleeping position.
+Before you start you must be in a comfortable sleeping position.
 Lay on your back and place your arms by your sides with palms facing upwards, then either straighten the legs or bend the knees.

 Inhale for four seconds.

 Exhale slowly, for eight seconds.

 Busy minds can keep you awake at night and prevent sleep when it’s needed the most.
 Practising relaxation methods such as meditation and/or yoga may be the sleep aid your mind and body need.
 Over the past few years, whilst we've been spending much more time at home, mindfulness apps and relaxation techniques have been of vital importance.
 Try a few different apps until you find one that works for you.

 Meditation helps train the mind to be aware of perspective and to think about and observe your thoughts and feelings without judgement.
 This method can be practised at any time during the day but can be helpful to clear your mind from negative and unwanted thoughts at night when you should be getting quality sleep.